Downpayment for Condos in Toronto

 Home Buyers’ Plan for Ease While Making Down Payments

-Condos, like any piece of real estate, require careful thought and planning before you go ahead.
+Condos, like any piece of real estate, require careful thought and planning before you proceed.
 You need to know that if you're not able to keep up with your condo repayments, it could result in large income taxes.
-Also, you tend to lose out on any growth while you are repaying the funds.

 Mortgage Loan Insurance

 Mortgage loan insurance acts as protection for your lender in case you cannot keep up with the mortgage repayments for your condo.
-It does not provide any protection to the individual.
-Sometimes, it is referred to as mortgage default insurance.
+It does not provide any protection to the individual and is sometimes referred to as mortgage default insurance.

 An individual can't take up mortgage loan insurance if: